davidnegrazis/Cheat/README.md

 ### Overview
 This is an online application for the card game _Cheat_ built with PHP and MySQL.
 The reason I built this was my friend lost his deck of cards with which our friend group would play cards with at lunchtime, including _Cheat_, so I decided to make bring it online.
 No more pesky cards to worry about!

-There are no modes: single-player and multi-player. `cheat_game.php` is the main script for the single-player mode, and `cheat_mp.php` is the main script for the multi-player mode.
+There are two modes: single-player and multi-player. `cheat_game.php` is the main script for the single-player mode, and `cheat_mp.php` is the main script for the multi-player mode.
 As expected, there are bots that play alongside the human players.
 Single-player throws the user into a game with a custom number of bots, and multi-player supports both human and bots to play with each other.

 Let's take a look at **multiplayer**.
 Single-player shares many of the features.